 The switch types is a feature that is dependent on the garage owners preference with many preferring pull-down chains, while others prefer the plug that goes straight the switch.
 Both are practically the same in terms of pricing and performance.

-This is not something to worry about if you are using high quality LED garage lights and is a big advantage for those working in cold environments.
+This is not something to worry about if you are using LED garage lights and is a big advantage for those working in cold environments.

 LED Garage Lights v Fluorescent

-Fluorescent lights have been around for many years and continue to until the a garage owner decides its time to upgrade.
-LED lighting for your garage used to be much more expensive than it is today, making it an out of reach option for many people.
+Fluorescent lights have been around for many years and continue to until the garage owner decides its time to upgrade.
+LED garage lighting used to be much more expensive than it is today, making it an out of reach option for many people.

 The facts for LED Lighting for your garage speak for themselves, below are some benefits over the alternative fluorescent lighting:

-- LED lighting is approximately 30% more efficient in terms of lighting and brightness.
+- Approximately 30% more efficient in terms of lighting and brightness.

-- LED’s are directional at only point the light in one direction as opposed to 360 degrees like fluorescent lights.
+- Directional at only point the light in one direction as opposed to 360 degrees like fluorescent lights.

 - LED lights use energy to produce light and not heat, which wastes a lot of energy.

-- The lifespan of fluorescent lights is only around 14,500 hours whereas LED bulbs will last up to 50,000 hours.
+- Lifespan of fluorescent lights is only around 14,500 hours whereas LED’s will last up to 50,000 hours.

 - There is no Mercury and no UV emitted from LED bulbs unlike fluorescent lights.